Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/docs/observability.md

 ![observability-log4j-logs-in-synapse](images/observability-log4j-logs-in-synapse.png)

-For querting this information in Azure Monitor, go to Logs and select the relevant log analytics workspace instance as the scope.
+For querying this information in Azure Monitor, go to Logs and select the relevant log analytics workspace instance as the scope.
 The custom logs get logged under Custom Logs -> SparkLoggingEvent_CL, here is a screenshot:

 ![observability-log4j-logs-in-monitor](images/observability-log4j-logs-in-monitor.png)